sophian098/TorontoStupidHackathon/README.md

 ## 🧭 How it works

 1. Type in the input.
-2. Pick a personality from the select.
+2. Pick a personality from the selection.
 3. Click "Wreck" and confirm the chaos prompt.
 4. Your transformed text appears; a random meme image swaps in.
 5. Click "Copy" to put the output on your clipboard.